Skip to content

 Humility is what heals

-Thinking of healing as a “right” or something you “deserve” from God doesn’t line up with the spirit of humility that is presented again and again in the New Testament.
-You’ll notice that Jesus never says anything about rights, still less to insist on what he (or anyone else) owes you.
+Thinking of healing as a right or something you deserve from God doesn’t line up with the spirit of humility that is presented again and again in the New Testament.
+You’ll notice that Jesus never says anything about rights, nor does he insist on what he (or anyone else) owes you.
 In fact, he says the exact opposite.

 Let the Little Children Come unto Jesus - oil on copper by Carl Bloch (circa 1800s)

-There are many places where Jesus preaches a fundamental approach of humility and simplicity, but none are quite so potent as when he rebukes his disciples for their moments of pride.
-More than once in the gospel accounts, the disciples are recorded as getting into an argument about which of them is the greatest – a quintessentially arrogant question.
+Some of the most potent passages in which Jesus preaches humility and simplicity are when he rebukes his disciples for their moments of pride.
+More than once in the gospel accounts, the disciples are recorded as getting into an argument about which of them is the greatesta quintessentially arrogant question.
 Jesus rebukes such behavior in different ways.
-In Matthew, Jesus tells them, “unless you turn and become like children, you will never enter the kingdom of heaven”, and that “whoever humbles himself like this child is the greatest in the kingdom of heaven” (Matt 18:3-4).
+In Matthew, Jesus tells them that “unless you turn and become like children, you will never enter the kingdom of heaven,” and that “whoever humbles himself like this child is the greatest in the kingdom of heaven” (Matt 18:3-4).
 In Mark, Jesus puts it this way, “If anyone would be first, he must be last of all and servant of all” (Mark 9:35).
 In Luke he says, “he who is least among you all is the one who is great” (Luke 9:47).
 In John, Jesus washes his disciples’ feet, an act of humility and service, and tells them that this is how they ought to treat one another (John 13:2-17).

 Nowhere do we see Christ calling us to insist on what is owed to us or demand from God what we feel we deserve.
 To the contrary, Jesus frequently reminds us that the way to achieve greatness is – paradoxically – through humility.
 Jesus points this out later in Luke’s account, when he explains that “Whoever exalts himself will be humbled, and he who humbles himself will be exalted” (Luke 14:11).
 Because the early church fathers understood this idea, they read this episode with the gentile woman as fundamentally about the woman’s humility.